tngan/samlify/docs/sp-configuration.md

   _Optional_: Define the DOM structure of xml document, default to `['KeyDescriptor', 'NameIDFormat', 'SingleLogoutService', 'AssertionConsumerService']`.
 (See more [#89](https://github.com/tngan/samlify/issues/89))

 - **nameIDFormat: NameIDFormat[]**<br/>
   _Optional_: Declare the name id format that would respond if you construct the sp without a metadata.
+The request will always pick the first one if multiple formats are specified.

 - **singleLogoutService: Service[]**<br/>
   _Optional_: Declare the single logout service if you construct the sp without a metadata.